Want an "A" on your next research paper?

 The India-Pakistan partition took place during the reign of Hari Singh in 1947 and the rulers of princely states were given the choice to freely accede to either India or Pakistan or to remain independent.

 Dal Lake has rightfully become an icon of the Kashmir tourism industry.
 A Himalayan urban lake, it has five basins and a number of channels that are well linked with each other.
 There are plenty of fishes in Dal Lake and fishery is the second largest industry of the region centered on the lake.
-The sparkling quiet waters of Dal surrounded by snow-capped mountains on its three sides, undoubtedly mark it as one of the most beautiful lakes of India.
-It is also the second largest lake in the State of Jammu and Kashmir with numerous gardens and orchards all along its shores.

 Houseboats form an indelible part of the scenery of the Dal Lake that are always ready to take tourists to a romantic and peaceful ride of the lake and soothe their nerves as the houseboat floats over the slightly rippling waters.
 They also offer some of the most exotic views of the splendid scenery of the Dal Lake.